Bloody Tourists: Release and reception

-The first single "Dreadlock Holiday" b/w non album track "Nothing Can Move Me" preceded the album and topped the charts in several countries, including the United Kingdom, where it became the band's third and last number-one hit.
+The first single, "Dreadlock Holiday", backed with non-album track "Nothing Can Move Me", preceded the album and topped the charts in several countries, including the United Kingdom, where it became the band's third and last number-one hit.
 Driven by the success of the lead single, the album reached number 3 in the UK Albums Chart.

 The second single varied in different territories.
 While most of the countries received "Reds in My Bed", "For You and I" was issued in America where it was also featured on the soundtrack for the film Moment by Moment, while "From Rochdale to Ocho Rios" was released in Oceania.
-The b-side was "Take These Chains" for all territories.
+The B-side was "Take These Chains" for all territories.